neoygaj/AI_project/Final_Report.md

 ### Suggestions for Future Improvements
     - Train for 10,000,000 steps to reach expert-level performance.
     - Try Double-DQN or Dueling-DQN architectues.
-    - Prioritized Experience REplay for better sampling.
+    - Prioritized Experience Replay for better sampling.
     - Tune n_quantiles(101, 201) for sharper QRDQN performance.
     - Experiment with different games